michael-sparks13/otis/README.md

 [Open Street Map](https://www.openstreetmap.org/#map=14/16.8503/-99.8516)
 - OSM has high coverage of Acapulco.
 I'd like to try using this to, in whatever way, show a before and after of buildings damaged.
 The Humanitarian Open Street Map completed a project after Otis, marking which buildings were damaged.
 That info is available with the feature query tool on the website ([example](https://www.openstreetmap.org/way/1223889847)) so hopefully I can grab it in my own queries, just need to figure that part out.

+- Landslides?

+- combined shapefiles into one geojson using geojson.io
+- used QGIS field calculator to create mph

 ### Next to do

-- [ ] format best track & wind speed into geoJson
+- [x] format best track & wind speed into geoJson
 - [ ] decide how best to format & store the 15 days worth of 5 day forecasts
-- [ ] write script to clip SST raster data
+- [x] write script to clip SST raster data
 - [ ] query open street map for damaged building information
 - [ ] continue searching for satellite imagery